skiffos/SkiffOS/README.md

 This is "docker inside docker!"

-## Example Workloads

-This section contains some example workloads you can use to get started.
-These examples are Docker based.

-### System Tools with Alpine
+## System Tools with Alpine

+Note: with Skiff Core - `SKIFF_CONFIG=skiff/core` - you can run "su - core" to switch into the containerized environment (with the default configs).

 Alpine provides a lightweight environment with a package manager (apk) to install developer tools on-demand.
 This command will execute a persistent